peculiardeveloper/.github/profile/Readme.md

-Peculiar Programmer Organization
+Peculiar Organization

-A Non Profitable Organization that:
+A Non Profitable IT Organization that:
-- Take Programming as kind of Art.
+- Take Programming and Coding as an Art.
-- Build and create tools, project templates, libraries, API and Code Snippets.
+- Promote Collaborative Learning
+- Respect Individual Member Skills and Experiences
+- Open for Creative and Techno Mindset Individuals